pa2si/tortuga/README.md

-v 0.5.0
+v 0.5.1

 What's new:

-- some more responsve styling for event and program carousel indluding responsive arrows beeing displayed or not depending on the vw
+- MotionDiv component created to replace import {motion}
-- Title and Navigation Fonts changed
+- some more responsive styling for h2 (now in global.css)

 Done: